precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Given we are starting with three trains on the layout occupying virtual blocks 1, 2, and 4, we need to ensure our layout starts up in a manner that is safe for the automation to commence running these trains correctly.

-Therefore, once again we ensure both our turnouts are closed and our signals are set to red so these objects are all in a known state to start with.
+Therefore, once again we ensure both our turnouts/points are closed and our signals are set to red so these objects are all in a known state to start with.

 Next, we place a RESERVE() on each block a train occupies, which will prevent any sequence from driving another train into that block.